icefisher225/ISTE-230/answers.md

 #### Results: 50 Tuples, 3 Attributes

-### Q3: In order for two SWQL queries to be union compatible, they must
+### Q3: In order for two SQL queries to be union compatible, they must

 #### Answer: both output compatible data types for each column, return the same number of columns, and the order of the columns match up